yarlagaddajeevika/customer-survey-backend/README.md

-# Customer Satisfaction Survey
+# Customer Survey

 This project is back-end of customer satisfaction survey RESTful Web Service.
 It presents surveys, and a repeatedly answerable survey topic, and calculated Net Promoter Score(NPS) of topics.

-You can access to front-end side of this project from here: [Customer Satisfaction Survey UI.](https://github.com/Sillyon/customer-satisfaction-survey-ui)
+You can access to front-end side of this project from here: [Customer Survey UI.](https://github.com/yarlagaddajeevika/customer-survey-UI.git)

 ## Development Environment